OG-Open-Source/GlocalText/README.md

 -   **Top-Down Priority**: Rules are evaluated from top to bottom—the first rule that matches wins, providing predictable and precise control.
 -   **Flexible Matching**: Match text with `exact` (full string) or `contains` (substring).
 The condition can be a single string or a list for flexible `OR` logic.
 -   **Clear Actions**: Define clear actions:
-    -   `skip`: Protects brands, code, and variables from being translated.
+    -   `skip`: A **terminating** action that protects the entire text block from being translated.
+Ideal for code blocks or content that should never be altered.
-    -   `replace`: Provides an authoritative, final translation, skipping the API.
+    -   `replace`: A **terminating** action that provides an authoritative, final translation for a text block, skipping the API entirely.
+    -   `protect`: A **pre-processing** action that protects a specific segment (like a brand name or variable) _within_ a larger text block, allowing the rest of the text to be translated.
-    -   `modify`: Pre-processes text by replacing a matched segment before sending it for translation.
+    -   `modify`: A **pre-processing** action that replaces a matched segment before passing the modified text back to the rules engine for further processing or translation.
 -   **Multiple Provider Support**: Configure and use different translation providers like Google Translate and Google Gemini.
 -   **Task-Based Configuration**: Define multiple, independent translation tasks in a single configuration file.
 -   **Glob Pattern Matching**: Precisely include or exclude files for translation using `glob` patterns.